Manu343726/Turbo/README.md

 One of the key points of C++, and where its expresiveness power comes from, is its ability to define new language constructs and/or customize existing constructs, all leading in a simple and clear syntax (See for example DSELs).

-But when leading with the creation and/or manipulation of such constructs, nothing is simple nor clear.
+But when dealing with the creation and/or manipulation of such constructs, nothing is simple nor clear.
 Template-meta-programming is powerfull, but suffers from a horrible syntax and the lack of high-level (meta)programming features.
 Some people claim that tmp seems like a compile-time pure functional language built inside C++ itself.
 But instead metaprogramming in C++ is more like a functional language with the worst syntax ever made (Despite LISP?).

 This library aims to provide high-level constructs to aid with the **manipulation of the C++ type system**, and the creation and execution of **complex computations at compile-time**; all with a clear and uniform syntax.